-Upon consultation with law enforcement by the school principal/designee for a SESIR level incident or any incident as outlined by the Code of Student Conduct's Discipline Matrix that requires consultation with law enforcement, if said incident isdetermined by the law enforcement officer to be a criminal offense requiring formal action, the school principal/designee will recommend that in lieu of the law enforcement officer arresting the student, the law enforcement officer arresting the student, the law enforcement officer arresting the student, the law enforcement officer is consideration regarding issuance of a civil citation in lieu of arrest, is appliable to students who have not already accrued the maximum 3 civil citations as permitted within the justice system.
+1 Upon consultation with law enforcement by the school principal/designee for a SESIR level incident or any incident as outlined by the Code of Student Conduct's Discipline Matrix that requires consultation with law enforcement, if said incident is determined by the law enforcement officer to be a criminal offense requiring formal action, the school principal/designee will recommend that in lieu of the law enforcement officer arresting the student, the law enforcement officer should issue the student a civil citation when applicable under law.
+The criterion for the school principal/designee's recommendation for the law enforcement officer's consideration regarding issuance of a civil citation in lieu of arrest, is appliable to students who have not already accrued the maximum 3 civil citations as permitted within the justice system.